tiemma/kubernetes-article-content/part-two.md

       - name: php-hello-world
         image: ichtrojan/php-hello-world
         imagePullPolicy: IfNotPresent
-        readinessProbe:
-          httpGet: # Calls an endpoint and check if returns a status code < 400
-            path: /
-            port: liveness-port
-          initialDelaySeconds: 5
-          timeoutSeconds: 1
-          periodSeconds: 15
-        livenessProbe: # Checks if the port is open on the container
-          tcpSocket:
-            port: liveness-port
-          initialDelaySeconds: 5
-          timeoutSeconds: 1
-          periodSeconds: 15
         resources: # We can restrict how much resources we'd like to give to containers also
           requests:
             cpu: 100m
             memory: 100Mi
-        ports:
-        - name: liveness-port
-          containerPort: 80
 ```

 You can apply this by running the command: